-Our ability to use net operating losses and alternative minimum tax credits is subject to current limitation, and our ability to use net operating losses may be subject to additional limitations.
+Our ability to use net operating losses and alternative minimum tax credits is subject to a current limitation, and our ability to use net operating losses may be subject to additional limitations.

 The ability to use our net operating losses ("NOLs") in existence immediately prior to our emergence from bankruptcy in 2016 has been limited by the "ownership change" under Section 382 of the Internal Revenue Code (the "Code") that occurred as a result of such emergence (the "Emergence Ownership Change").
-The limitation resulting from the Emergence Ownership Change is substantial and applies to all NOLs existing at the time of the Emergence Ownership Change.
-The limitation resulting from the Emergence Ownership Change may have a significant impact on our ability to offset future taxable income with carryforward NOLs and, accordingly, we may be prevented from fully utilizing our NOL's existing at the time of the Emergence Ownership Change prior to their expiration.
+NOLs generated after the Emergence Ownership Change are generally not subject to the limitations resulting from the Emergence Ownership Change.